-Microsoft Office 2016/13 is great software for Windows 10/8 and I am guessing that quite a few of you may be using it on your system.
+Microsoft Office 2019/16/13 is a great software for Windows 10/8 and I am guessing that quite a few of you may be using it on your system.
 This productivity suite contains many technologies in-built inside it and sometimes due to them an average computer has to suffer.
-If your facing this issues like crashing of Office components or not running properly and freezing every now and then or if they only works in Safe Mode of Office, then technology named Hardware Graphics Acceleration may be the culprit behind this.
+If your facing these issues like the crashing of Office components or not running properly and freezing every now and then or if they only work in Safe Mode of Office, then technology named Hardware Graphics Acceleration may be the culprit behind this.

 Turn off or Disable Hardware Graphics Acceleration in Office

-1. Open any Office 2013 component for example Word, and create a blank document, click FILE.
+1. Open any Office app for example Word, and create a blank document, click FILE.

 2. Next, click Options in the following screen: